IBM/dbb/Pipeline/RunIDZCodeReview/README.md

   usage: RunCodeReview.groovy --workDir <path-to-dbb-buildreport> [options]

     options:
       -w,--workDir <dir>            Absolute path to the DBB build output directory -cr,--crRulesFile             (Optional) Absolute path of the rules file.
 If not provided, will look for it in the codereview.properties file
       -ccr, --ccrRulesFile          (Optional) Absolute path of the custom rules file.
 If not provided, will look for it in the codereview.properties file
       -l,--logEncoding              (Optional) Defines the Encoding for output files (JCL spool, reports),  default UTF-8 -props,--properties           (Optional) Absolute path to the codereview.properties file -p,--preview                  (Optional) Preview JCL, do not submit it -rc, --maxRC                  (Optional) Maximum acceptable return code.
 If not provided, will look for it in the codereview.properties file
       -h,--help                     (Optional) Prints this message
+      -cp,--codepage <arg>          (Optional) Code Page of the source  members to be processed.
+By default, IBM-037 is used by Code Review if none is specified.
+                                    If not provided, will look for it in the codereview.properties file.
+      -pgFile,--propertyGroupFile   Absolute path of the Property Group file.
+This file has to be a Local Property Group file.
+                                    Optional if SYSLIB concatenation is found by the script, otherwise required.

     requires:
-  	  codeview.properties file - externalizes the JCL jobcard, RuleFile and Mappings.
+  	  codeview.properties file - externalizes the JCL jobcard, RuleFile and Mappings, maximum acceptable return code, codepage and Property Group file.
   	  If --properties is not provided via cli, the script looks for it at the location of the script itself
 ```